Marriage in Japan: Global intermarriage trends

 In certain cases additional documentation is required, notably for those from China.

 Domestic violence

-According to a summary of surveys by Japan's Gender Equality Bureau in 2006, 33.2% of wives and 17.4% of husbands have experienced either threats, physical violence, or rape, more than 10% of women repeatedly.
-This violence almost always occurred after marriage.
-Dating abuse has also been reported by 13.5% of women and 5.2% of men.
+According to a summary of surveys by Japan's Cabinet Office in 2023, 27.5% of wives and 22% of husbands have experienced either threats, physical violence, or rape.
+Dating abuse has also been reported by 22.7% of women and 12% of men, significantly higher than in previous years.

 Marriage law

 A marriage is legally recognized once a couple has successfully submitted the required documents to the city hall registrar to change their status in their family registration sheet (戸籍, koseki) family registration sheet.
 No ceremony is required under Japanese law.
 The family registration sheet serves as birth certificate, proof of citizenship, marriage license, and death certificate.
 A register is kept for each nuclear family, under the name of the head of the household (筆頭者, hittousya), with the spouse and unmarried children who are registered as dependents.

 A couple who marries must file a marriage registration form (婚姻届, kon'in todoke) to create a new registration sheet (新戸籍, shinkoseki) under a common surname.
 Since 1947, couples have been permitted to choose either the surname of the husband or wife, consistent with a ban on separate surnames first imposed in 1898.
 Married couples are estimated to choose the man's surname 96% of the time, although some women continue to use their maiden name informally.
 The ban has survived several legal challenges on the basis of gender inequality, most recently in 2015.
 When marriage is used to adopt a male heir, the husband takes his wife's family name.

 International marriages are subject to separate rules within Japan.
 Foreigners in Japan do not have their own family registration sheet, and therefore those who marry a Japanese national are listed on his or her family's sheet.
 Foreign spouses in Japan are eligible for a long-term dependent visa.

 Children born out of wedlock are recorded as illegitimate on their mother's family register, although they can be legitimized by a later acknowledgment of paternity.
 Illegitimate children were eligible for half the inheritance of legitimate ones until a court ruling in 2013.